Classy hotel with crisp English country style in one of London's most privileged neighbourhoods

 More on getting to the UK and getting around

 "For a weekend in the capital that feels more like popping to your elegant and spacious townhouse (very Nancy Mitford), or a birthday treat for the most established and discerning Londoner, you can't beat the understated elegance of the Knightsbridge Hotel.
 Located a high-heeled stroll away from retail & cultural heaven (the V&A is on your doorstep), you can shop and browse without endless cab fares.
-Once inside relax by reading the papers beside the library log fire, or unwind in a Miller Harris bubble bath back in your room.
+Once inside relax by reading the papers beside the library log fire, or unwind in a Kit Kemp bubble bath back in your room.
 This hotel is very much about the little details that make a stay luxurious and relaxed.
 There's no restaurant but a well chosen 24 hour room service menu is available and a great variety of London's top bistrots, bars and restaurants are just around the corner - the concierge will recommend an eaterie to suit your mood."

 Travel + Leisure